-The Vegetation Transition Magnitude (VTM) layer represents the relative magnitude of change applied to a pixel during the LANDFIRE (LF) vegetation update process.
-This layer provides information regarding disturbance type and the resulting impact on vegetation life-form or tree canopy cover.
+The Vegetation Transition Magnitude (VTM) product represents the relative magnitude of change applied to a pixel during the LANDFIRE (LF) vegetation update process.
+This product provides information regarding disturbance type and the resulting impact on vegetation life-form or tree canopy cover through 2014.

 The mapping process integrates Annual Disturbance products.
 The effect of these disturbances on the vegetation are modeled or predicted using tables linking pre-disturbance existing vegetation type, height, and cover and possible disturbance types and severities with post-disturbance existing vegetation type, height, and cover.
 Forested vegetation tables are informed by computer simulations in the Forest Vegetation Simulator (FVS) while non-forest vegetation is informed by a series of simple rule-sets generated for each map zone.
 The tables spatially link vegetation and disturbance to assign existing vegetation, height, and cover.
 A code is assigned to unique combinations of disturbance type and change magnitude, which is expressed either in a change of vegetation life-form or a change in tree cover.

 The comma separated value (CSV) file used for the raster attribute table is included in the LF product download in database file (DBF) format.